-Dr. Zhang is currently professor and chair of the UCF Department of Statistics.
+Dr. Zhang is currently professor and chair of the UCF Department of Statistics & Data Science.
 He received his Ph.D. in Statistics from the University of Alberta, Canada.
 Before joining UCF in 2015, he was an assistant/associate professor of statistics at the University of Alaska-Fairbanks and an associate/full professor of statistics at the University of Nebraska, Lincoln.

 While at Nebraska he served as a mathematical statistician at National Cancer Institute (NCI).
 His research at NCI led to the creation of the government website ‘CI*Rank’ under the NCI portal (https://surveillance.cancer.gov/cirank/).
 The website presents ranked, age-adjusted cancer incidence and mortality rates by state, county, and special regions in the U.S. It has become a major source for researchers and the general public to obtain the information on the health condition of the community in the U.S., and a useful tool to help the government’s policy making and to evaluate the effect of a current policy or healthcare program.